A reminder of the rules and facilities on the allotment in relation to composting…

 If the bins are full you will have to dispose of the material on your plot or off site.

-Compost produced from the bins is available to buy, subject to availability, from the shop for £1 per bag.
+Compost produced from the bins is available to use when it is ready.

 Bonfire

-There are plans to get a shredder for woody material like brambles and twigs.
-Between October and April, please add these materials to the communal bonfire pile in front of the pizza oven.
+Between October and April, you can add small dry, woody materials to the communal bonfire pile in front of the pizza oven.
 Do not add material here during the summer.

-A reminder that you may burn material on your own plot, only between 1st October and 30th April.
+A reminder that you may burn material on your own plot but only between 1st October and 30th April.
 Please only burn dry material, be considerate to neighbouring plot holders and nearby residents, and never leave a fire unattended.
 See section 5.7 of your Tenancy Agreement for more info.

 Everything Else